Skip to Main Content

 Morning:

-We will gather in the hotel meeting room for the first lecture of the program.
+We will gather in the hotel meeting room for an introductory lecture from a local expert.
 Next, we will check out and load the suitcases into the bus.
-We will then start a walking exploration through Porto’s most iconic highlights: walking over the roof of Palácio de Cristal.
-The Crystal Palace is one of the city's most emblematic and cherished spaces, especially for its connection to culture, landscape, and leisure.
-Inaugurated in 1865, the original building—inspired by London's Crystal Palace—was designed to host major international exhibitions.
+We will then start a walking exploration through one of Porto’s most iconic highlights, walking over the roof of Palácio de Cristal.
+The Crystal Palace is one of the city’s most emblematic and cherished spaces, especially for its connection to culture, landscape, and leisure.
+Inaugurated in 1865, the original building—inspired by London’s Crystal Palace—was designed to host major international exhibitions.
 Although the iron and glass palace was demolished in 1951, the site retained its name and symbolic importance, now housing the current Rosa Mota Pavilion, surrounded by magnificent gardens organized on several levels, combining tree-lined avenues, fountains, sculptures, and various themed gardens.
 The walk on the dome refers to the pedestrian path that encircles and surrounds the structure of the current pavilion, whose rounded shape stands out in the center of the gardens.
 During this walk, we will experience an elevated and immersive perspective, allowing us to observe the city, the river, and the ocean from different angles.
-After this walk we will proceed to the historic section of Porto in downtown an area classified as World Heritage by the UNESCO.
-We will pass by the Clérigos Tower, Avenida dos Aliados, Praça da Liberdade, São Bento Station and the Cathedral.
-Later we will continue across the upper deck of the Dom Luís I Bridge built in 1886 ending at Gaia riverfront.
+After this walk, we will proceed to the historic section of Porto in downtown, an area classified as a UNESCO World Heritage Site.
+We will pass by the Clérigos Tower, Avenida dos Aliados, Praça da Liberdade, São Bento Station, and the Cathedral.
+Later, we will continue across the upper deck of the Dom Luís I Bridge, built in 1886, ending at Gaia riverfront.

 Lunch: